SEER Stat Fact Sheets: Brain and Other Nervous System Cancer

 Brain and other nervous system cancer is the eleventh leading cause of cancer death in the United States.
 The number of deaths was 4.3 per 100,000 men and women per year based on 2008-2012 deaths.

 The percent of brain and other nervous system cancer deaths is highest among people aged 55-64.

 - All Races

 Trends in RatesShow More

 Keeping track of the number of new cases, deaths, and survival over time (trends) can help scientists understand whether progress is being made and where additional research is needed to address challenges, such as improving screening or finding better treatments.

 Using statistical models for analysis, rates for new brain and other nervous system cancer cases have been falling on average 0.2% each year over the last 10 years.
-Death rates have been stable over 2002-2011.
+Death rates have not changed significantly over 2002-2012.
 5-year survival trends are shown below the figure.

 More About This CancerShow More